rajv79/rajv79/README.md

 - 👋 Hi, I’m @rajv79 (Vivek Raj)
 - 👀 I’m interested in Machine Learning/Deep Learning and software programming
 - 🌱 I’m currently learning C/C++, DSA, Machine Learning and Deep learning
-- My interest is in Machine learning/AI
+- My interest is in Machine learning/Deep learning/AI
-- 💞️ I’m looking to collaborate on Machine Learning project and Research
+- 💞️ I’m looking to collaborate on a Machine Learning project and Research
 - 📫 You can reach me at: rajviv79@gmail.com/ vraj1@binghamton.edu

 <!---